Types of Labyrinth Walk

 3. Finger Labyrinths

-Let go of any thinking which dismisses the finger labyrinth as less “real” than a full scale, walking mode.
+Let go of any thinking that dismisses the finger labyrinth as less “real” than a full-scale, walking mode.
 Tracing the labyrinth offers many of the same gifts as walking, with several added advantages and possibilities.

-Finger labyrinths are portable and accessible and ready for use 24 hours a day, regardless of distance, location, weather, or health/mobility issues.
+Finger labyrinths are portable, accessible, and ready for use 24 hours a day, regardless of distance, location, weather, or health/mobility issues.
 All that is needed is an expectant spirit and an open heart.

 Walking a “finger” labyrinth is very simple.
 There is no right or wrong way to “walk.”
-Click on one of the following the links to download a printable labyrinth, then use the guide below to get started:
+Click here to download a printable labyrinth from WorldLabyrinthDay.org, then use the guide below to get started: